dangtiendungai/Twibby/README.md

   WITH CHECK (auth.uid() = id);
 ```

+3. **Verify Bucket Setup**: Make sure:
+   - The `avatars` bucket exists in Supabase Storage
+   - The bucket is set to **Public**
+   - RLS is enabled on the storage bucket

-3. **Verify**: After running the fix, try uploading an avatar again from the Settings page.
+4. **Test**: After running both SQL fixes, try uploading an avatar again from the Settings page.

 ### Profile creation fails during signup